Berserker

 Too Mad to Die

 While Raging, you can’t die.
 If you would be critically injured, you aren’t, but you still have to roll on the grisly injury table.
-If you hit 0 brawn, your rage fails you and you die, gloriously.
+When your rage ends, if you would die, you do, gloriously.

 Credit